cbhfoley/scheduler-program/readme.txt

 The additional report I chose displays a schedule of all of a specified users (using a combo box) appointments.
 The display is also slightly altered from other appointment displays to display the User_Name, instead of the User_ID for readability.

+SECOND SUBMISSION 2/22: First submission was sent back for section A3a.

+    Appointments are added and updated by the App.
+While a  deletion confirmation message is displayed, the assessment instructions state that the deletion confirmation should include the Appointment ID and Type.
+    (Please see attached document with screenshot.)

+This functionality has been added so the confirmation message includes this information.
+It is included in the deleteAppointmentButtonAction() method located in my AppointmentMenu controller.